 My workshop will always need to be a garage first and woodworking shop second.
 To help with my lumber storage, I decided to build my own lumber rack.
-I scoured Pinterest for ideas, but I couldn’t quite find a design that mounted to a wall while still being able to storage large sheets of plywood and long boards simultaneously.
+I searched Pinterest for ideas, but I couldn’t quite find a design that mounted to a wall while still being able to storage large sheets of plywood and long boards simultaneously.

 I decided to make my own design where sheets of plywood would be stored in a large framed shelf, while sporting the traditional arm shelves for storing long boards.
 I also added some small cubbies for storing small cut-offs and specialty pieces of lumber.
 In a phrase, this lumber rack is all about boards in the front and big sheet goods in the back – head the name “Mullet-style” lumber rack.
-While you mull the name over, check out the build video below.

 After building a banquette in my kitchen’s nook, I needed to a table to go with it.
 Because of the angular shape of the banquette, I needed a table that would allow people to easily scoot around it, and that’s where the racetrack shape works perfectly.
 The tricky part of building a racetrack table is making large circular cuts.
 For woodworking novices like myself, this might seem daunting, but with a circular saw and a simple jig made of plywood, it can be done.
 Here’s how…

 When you go to a restaurant, I imagine you’ll ask for booth seating.
 But when you build your own banquette at your home, you’ll always have a cozy place to cuddle up to with your family for game night, dinner, or taking a quick coffee break from life.
-Here’s how you can build your own banquette:

 Workshops have their essentials: work bench, table saw, power drill, but there’s one tool I’ve been wanting to add for some time: a wall-mounted bottle opener.
 Sure, I could just use the opener in the kitchen drawer, but there’s just something satisfying about cracking open a cold one with one hand.
 With a little work, hardware off of Amazon, and some tricks I’ve learned along the way, here’s how you can make your own wall-mount bottle opener.